 If those three things – laughing, thinking, and crying – is done every day, mindfully and meaningfully, in both your personal and professional lives, it is a full day.
 A day that is truly lived.

 Aside from those three key requests Valvano mentioned, there’s another part in particular that hits me even more.

 About halfway through the speech, he talks about his family support.
 He looks up and sees a monitor giving him the normal countdown of how much time he has left to finish his speech.

-He responds with, “That screen is flashing up there 30 seconds like I care about that screen right now, huh?
+“That screen is flashing up there 30 seconds like I care about that screen right now, huh?
 I got tumors all over my body.
 I’m worried about some guy in the back going “30 seconds”?
 You got a lot, hey va fa Napoli, buddy.
 You got a lot.”